Living in Mexico or Visiting: Great Beauty Products You'll Want to Try

 As with Latisse, the only risk is a chance of turning blue eyes brown without proper application.
 I love this product.

-Barra - Mexican clay for exfoliation and facial masks, available in in botanicas (botanic stores) in a variety of types, as determined by their colors; pink, black, brownish -red.
+Barra - Mexican clay for exfoliation and facial masks, available in in botanicas (botanic stores) in a variety of types their colors; pink, black, brownish -red indicating their mineral properties.
 Mineral clay has been used cosmetically for thousands of years.
-They detoxify pores, tighten the skin, exfoliate and moisturize.
-You can buy it by quantity at botanical stores
+Clays detoxify pores, tighten the skin, exfoliate and moisturize.
+You can buy it by quantity at botanical stores.

 Fermodyl is a reconstructive serum (there are five types) for the hair and comes in a box of four ampules.
 This amazing product is the first I’ve found that will repair and give my fine hair shine without weighing it down.
 Available for about $5 a box at Walmart.